Greece › Best Greek Islands

 Hotels & Villas

-• Santorini & Mykonos (Peak Season): If you want a specific luxury hotel with a caldera view or private pool for July/August, you should book 8 to 12 months in advance.
-By January 2026, many of the best suites for August 2026 will be gone.
+- Santorini & Mykonos (Peak Season): If you want a specific luxury hotel with a caldera view or private pool for July/August, you should book 8 to 12 months in advance.
+For July and August, the best suites on Santorini and Mykonos get snapped up many months ahead.

 Ferries